alex404hm/alex404hm/README.md

 ## ✨ About Me

 I'm a software developer focused on creating well-structured and maintainable systems.
-I enjoy working on problems where clarity, performance, and good design matter.
+I enjoy working where clarity, performance, and design matter.

 ---